|

 Even if your dog isn’t lactose intolerant, it could be allergic to the specific kind of protein found in milk.
 Allergy symptoms tend to show up differently.
 Instead of experiencing gas or bloating, your dog might start to itch or develop a rash.

-However, pay attention to potential signs of fleas and ticks as these could be the real culprit of excessive scratching.
+However, pay attention to potential signs of fleas and ticks, as they may be the real culprits behind excessive scratching.

-A good rule of thumb if you want to offer your dog a dairy product is to start with something low in lactose, like cheddar cheese or cottage cheese.
+A good rule of thumb is to start with a dairy product low in lactose, like cheddar cheese or cottage cheese.
 If they don’t seem to have an adverse reaction, you can try giving them some ice cream or milk.

-Remember, though, that even if they seem okay with dairy products, give human foods in moderation as a special treat.
+Remember, though, that even if they seem okay with dairy products, give human foods as a special treat in moderation.

 Which ingredients are harmful?

-If your dog isn’t lactose intolerant and they aren’t allergic to dairy, it doesn’t necessarily mean they can have whatever milk-based products they want.
+If your dog isn’t lactose intolerant and isn’t allergic to dairy, that doesn’t necessarily mean they can have whatever milk-based products they want.
 Depending on the type of dairy product you’re considering, it could contain other ingredients that might not be safe for your pup.

 For example, giving your dog a lick or two of vanilla ice cream might not be a big deal.
-However, a low-calorie or low-fat ice cream could contain a sweetener called xylitol — which is incredibly toxic to dogs.
+However, low-calorie or low-fat ice cream may contain xylitol, a highly toxic sweetener to dogs.

 Even if the ice cream doesn’t contain xylitol or other harmful ingredients, its mix-ins or toppings could cause problems.